Bronx Terminal Market

-Bronx Terminal Market, formerly known as Gateway Center at Bronx Terminal Market, is a shopping mall along the Major Deegan Expressway in Concourse, Bronx, New York.
-The center encompasses just under one million square feet of retail space built on a 17 acre site that formerly held a wholesale fruit and vegetable market (also named the Bronx Terminal Market) as well as the former Bronx House of Detention, south of Yankee Stadium.
+Bronx Terminal Market, also known as Gateway Center at Bronx Terminal Market, is a shopping mall along the Major Deegan Expressway in Concourse, Bronx, New York.
+The center encompasses just under one million square feet of retail space built on a 17 acre site that formerly held a wholesale fruit and vegetable market (also named the Bronx Terminal Market) as well as the former Bronx House of Detention for Men, south of Yankee Stadium.

 The US$500 million shopping center, which was completed in 2009, saw the construction of new buildings and two smaller buildings, one new and the other a renovation of an existing building that was part of the original market.
 The two main buildings are linked by a six-level garage for 2,600 cars.
 The center's design has earned a Leadership in Energy and Environmental Design (LEED) Silver award.

 History

 Early history

 Bronx Terminal Market is just south of Yankee Stadium under the Major Deegan Expressway, on a wide road named Exterior Street.
 As early as 1914, Cyrus C. Miller, the former Bronx Borough President, had advocated the creation of a terminal market in New York City.
 Construction on the market started, but not completed until Fiorello La Guardia took office as mayor.
 During his tenure, he enacted a program constructing various markets to provide a home for the city's numerous pushcart vendors.
 Between October 1, 1934, and May 1, 1935, the city built a new complex just south of the existing unfinished structure.
 Bronx Terminal Market consisted of small two-story concrete buildings of simple design.
 Designed by Samuel A. Oxhandler with John D. Churchill and Albert W. Lewis, the buildings were originally painted light yellow.
 In 1936, the market's flagship structure went up, a small, cubist-style polygon at 149th Street with "Bronx Terminal Market" in large relief in the concrete.
 This building was designed to serve as a bank and, upstairs, a hotel for farmers.
 A car float brought in rail cars by barge to the market.

 On December 21, 1935, La Guardia appeared at the market to proclaim a citywide ban on the sale, display, and possession of artichokes.
 The ban was instituted to combat the inflation of artichokes set by mobsters, namely Ciro Terranova.
 The ban was lifted within a year.

 The market eventually grew to become the nation's largest wholesale market for Hispanic foods.
 The market went into steady decline and became a financial burden for the City in the late 1960s.
 When City began demolishing the market, however, Bronx Terminal Market Merchants Association approached developer David Buntzman for help to save it.
 Buntzman obtained a 99-year lease to the market in 1972 and operated it until 2004.
 In the market's heyday, it contained nearly 100 tenants and more than 1,000 employees.
 After a series of protracted legal battles with the City, Buntzman sold his interest to the Related Companies for $42.5 million in 2004.